 - What is an Adobe ID and how do I get one?

 - An Adobe ID is a way of uniquely identifying users to allow access to copyrighted material.
 You will be asked for your Adobe ID when you install Adobe Digital Editions.
 Older versions of the OverDrive app (v 2.x) also use your Adobe ID.
 If you do not yet have an Adobe ID, follow the prompts to register for a FREE Adobe ID with Adobe.com.
 You will need an e-mail address to get an Adobe ID.

 - Do I need an Adobe ID to read Kindle books?

 - No. But you will need an Amazon account to read Kindle books checked out with your library card.

 - What is Adobe Digital Editions and do I need it?

 - Adobe Digital Editions (ADE) is a free application that can be installed on your Windows or Apple computer to read and manage ePub eBooks.
-It is not required for Kindle books or devices that support the OverDrive app.
+It is not required for Kindle books, devices that support the OverDrive app, or for OverDrive Read.
 It can be used to transfer eBooks to devices that do not support the OverDrive app.
 See the OverDrive Device Resource Center for more information.

 - What is the OverDrive app and do I need to install it?

 - The OverDrive app is a small program designed to run on mobile devices.
 It provides a integrated browse, checkout, download, and read process for ePub books and digital audio books.
 You can not use the OverDrive app to read Kindle books, but you CAN install the app on some Kindle Fires to read ePub books on them.
 We recommend you install this app if your device supports it.